Performing at SongFest

-A Cappella West is a female vocal harmony chorus based in Perth, Western Australia; a 90+ voice chorus under the co-direction of Lindsey Dyer and Jo Oosterhoff.
+ACW is a le vocal harmony chorus based in Perth, Western Australia; a 90+ voice chorus under the co-direction of Lindsey Dyer and Jo Oosterhoff.
 ACW was founded in 2008 as a brand-new chorus with practically no experience in barbershop singing.
 Within 2 years, they participated in their first National competition (2010), coming 4th place overall.
 They achieved 6th place in Canberra in 2012 in a tough contest, and were excited to be placed 2nd and achieve the Most Improved Chorus award in Perth in 2013.
-Only 2 years later, just 7 years after forming, they competed in Hobart and WON the 2015 Australian Championship.
+Also 2015 National Champions.

 Baden Street Singers, a highly acclaimed vocal ensemble consisting of a diverse mix of students, musicians and friends from around Perth.
 Gold medallists in Barbershop Harmony Australia’s 2015 and 2016 National Conventions, this group of singers have enchanted audiences around Australia with their varied repertoire and engaging performance style.
 Performing a mix of barbershop, choral and contemporary A cappella, these young singers are an absolute must-see.